hasan-moni-321/YOLO-V3-V5-Custom-Dataset-Webcam/README.md

  2. Then I opened a YAML file and write the path of the train and validation data.
 I also written total number of class
  3. Finally I run this program using terminal.

+To run this model write on terminal as same given in run_the_model image